DhananjayAshok/PromptNER/readme.md

 # PromptNER
-## Chain of Thought Prompting For Named Entity Recognition
+## Prompting For Named Entity Recognition

 This is the home of the PromptNER tool, currently anonymized for conference submission purposes.